helm/charts/incubator/kafka/README.md

 ### Installing the Chart

-To install the chart with the release name `my-release` in its own namespace (recommended) called `kafka`
+To install the chart with the release name `my-release` in the default
+namespace:

 ```
 helm repo add incubator